BinarCode/laravel-restify/docs-v3/content/auth/authorization.md

 }
 ```

-This is the first gate to access the Restify repositories.
-In a real-life project, you may allow every authenticated user to have access to repositories and just after that, by using policies you can restrict certain specific actions.
-To do so:
+This is the first gate to access Restify repositories.
+In a real-world project, you may allow every authenticated user to access repositories and then use policies to restrict specific actions.
+To do this:

 ```php
 Gate::define('viewRestify', function ($user) {